Level control

 Level probe

 Level probes measure the hydrostatic pressure of the liquid column above them.
-Since the hydrostatic pressure depends only on the height above the sensor and the density of the liquid to be measured, the level can be determined via this.
-To do this, the level probe is lowered into the liquid, usually through a level tube, to just above the bottom of the vessel.
+As the hydrostatic pressure only depends on the height above the sensor and the density of the liquid to be measured, the level can be determined from this.
+The level probe is inserted into the liquid, usually through a level tube, to just above the bottom of the tank.
 The absolute pressure at this point is made up of the atmospheric air pressure and the pressure of the liquid column.

-To ensure that changes in the air pressure above the liquid do not falsify the measurement, this must be subtracted again from the absolute pressure.
-For this purpose, the external air pressure is passed on to the relative pressure sensor in the level probe via an air hose in the sensor cable; alternatively, a combination of two absolute pressure sensors can provide the pressure difference sought.
+To ensure that changes in the air pressure above the liquid do not falsify the measurement, this must be subtracted from the absolute pressure.
+For this purpose, the external air pressure is transmitted to the relative pressure sensor in the level probe via an air hose in the sensor cable; alternatively, a combination of two absolute pressure sensors can provide the required pressure difference.

-This type of sensor emits ultrasonic pulses that are reflected from the surface being measured and recaptured by the sensor.
-By measuring the transit time from the sensor to the surface and back, the level can be calculated.
-However, due to the decay behavior of the transmitter, pulses can only be received after a certain minimum running time; the minimum distance to the surface to be measured corresponding to this running time is called “blocking distance”.
+This type of sensor emits ultrasonic pulses that are reflected by the surface to be measured and captured again by the sensor.
+The fill level can be calculated by measuring the transit time from the sensor to the surface and back.
+However, due to the oscillation behavior of the transmitter, pulses can only be received after a certain minimum transit time; the minimum distance to the surface to be measured corresponding to this transit time is called the “block distance”.

-A moving surface, for example directly after filling, also affects the results.
-Correct values can therefore only be obtained when the product is at rest.
+A moving surface, for example directly after filling, also has an effect on the results.
+Correct values can therefore only be achieved when the product is at rest.

-An advantage is that physical and chemical properties of the liquid or the product generally do not falsify the measured value.
-Therefore, the ultrasonic level sensor is also suitable for reactive or highly viscous chemicals.
+The advantage is that physical and chemical properties of the liquid or the product generally do not distort the measured value.
+The ultrasonic level sensor is therefore also suitable for reactive or highly viscous chemicals.

 Radar